Free life insurance quotes in minutes

 4. Decide how you want to shop for life insurance

-There are a few different ways you can go about buying your life insurance policy — two of the main options are buying through an independent broker or an affiliated agent with a specific insurer.
+There are many ways to buy life insurance — but the two best and easiest ways are through an independent broker or an affiliated agent with a specific insurer.

 • Independent brokers like Policygenius are not affiliated with any insurer and sell policies from multiple companies.
 Their agents work on your behalf, and can shop around for alternatives if your original application results in a higher premium than you were quoted or is declined.